MicrosoftDocs/windows-ai-docs/docs/apis/index.md

   - **Local Device:** The user is responsible for maintaining the system and installing updates.
   - **Cloud:** Maintenance, system updates, and new feature updates are handled by the cloud service provider, reducing maintenance overhead for the user.

-See [Small versus Large Language Models](../models.md#small-versus-large-language-models) to learn more about the differences between running a Small Language Model (SLM) locally versus running a Large Language Model (LLM) in the cloud.
+See [Running a Small Language Model locally versus a Large Language Model in the cloud](../models.md#running-a-small-language-model-locally-versus-a-large-language-model-in-the-cloud) to learn more about the differences between running a Small Language Model (SLM) locally versus running a Large Language Model (LLM) in the cloud.